THE MODERN MINT BLOG

-6) A little squeeze of oil onto the blades, then wiped with a cloth, will keep it in great condition.
+6) A little squeeze of oil onto the blades, then wipe it clean with a cloth, will keep the steel your tools in great condition.

 The oil should last a long time as you don’t need much of it.
 (Though I now use it on other tools as well, so do get through it a bit quicker!)

-Any questions please do contact us, otherwise enjoy your shears and the clipping you will do!
+Any questions please do contact me, otherwise enjoy your shears and the clipping you will do!

 Over the last two years I have been involved with a couple of projects that have ended up being recorded, then placed on Youtube or Instagram.
 I’m hoping they will be useful to you, so I have decided this morning to pop them together in one handy blog post so that you can bookmark the page and revisit when you need some inspiration for your topiary.
 See below then, a few videos about topiary I have recently been involved with… Garden Masterclass – Provocations of a Modern Topiarist Transforming Topiary Topiary Teacher Put On The Spot https://www.instagram.com/p/CTj-EfOKRL6/ In the above …